FinlayDWebb/VISA-Climate-Tech-Hackathon-2024/README.md

 3. Go over the Dataset they release and come up with observations, ideas or questions
 4. If possible, do some research into the Machine Learning/Data Science literature on your idea to get an idea of the technical steps involved

+Sunday 9th June - Uploaded DimensionFetcher.md to the repo
+I just got back from abroad, we have had two meetings (2nd and the 8th) and after pitching my idea for building a model to determine longevity of specific household appliances, we decided to go in a different direction.
+After some brainstorming on the 2nd of June, we decided to commit to the idea of a moving company prioritising the environment and ease of use.
+Almost like Uber for moving, there is a company that does this already named Dolly so to be careful in order to not repeat what is already been done, but we feel as though there isn't a market for small items.
+Dolly requires drivers with vans and usually involves moving the entire contents of a house.
+Our idea would involve moving, just one or two pieces of furniture and moving it with anybody with a car big enough.
+After deciding on this idea it was time to go away and find data and articles backing this up.
+I found 4 relevant datasets, 2 of which included car model/make and the dimensions of the boot, cargo space, etc. And the other 2 of which included emissions data for those cars.
+These would be incredibly useful as the idea would also to be rank priority to more fuel efficient cars for the 'movee', to really emphasise the climate consideration.
+  We then met again on the 8th (yesterday) and decided that we need to hurry up our progress.
+We needed to focus on the presentation more than the product being 'perfect'.
+The tasks were delegated to each person, some front end and back end, some research, some presentation, some data scraping, etc. I was tasked with writing the presentation slides on the data scraping as I had been most successful with finding data up to that point.
+So we skip to today, and I wanted to find a way so that the driver could put in their car model and make, and a script would return the dimensions, so that the movee could match their requirements with a car big enough.
+This would involve first data scraping from sites with this information, and then building a script to calculate whether the movee's furniture would fit.
+Starting with the scraping data task:
+  I dont have much experience with Python so this was extremely challenging, I first watched multiple videos and read some articles about the package BeautifulSoup, deciding that it would be best to use this.
+I then layed out a plan for the script, it as such:
+      1. Create a function that would in turn create a URL possessing the data for the dimensions.
+      2. Define a function to scrape the boot dimensions from the constructed URL.
+      3. Define the main function that gets user input, constructs the URL, fetches the dimensions, and prints them.
+  Using StackOverflow, videos, articles and the Python OpenAI model, I was able to construct all three parts, with some tweaking to make sure it worked.
+One issue was the dashes in the car model, with the website that I used for the dimensions, "How Many Bags Fit", the url obviously turns Honda Accord Executive 2 into honda-accord-executive-2, so that was handled by prompting the driver to put their own dashes in.
+As well as running a make.lower.replace(" ", "-") in the construct URL branch to sort out the make input too.
+And this all worked.
+Next I have to tackle finding a way to check if furniture fits now.

+Main problem:
+I found it extremely hard to find and think of a way to scrape the dimensions of a car boot from the internet.
+Solution: searching over 10 websites to find data, and researching into BeautifulSoup to try and form a script.
+Outcome: utilised OpenAI, articles and videos to help me build a script that worked in scraping this data.

+Main takeaways:
+1. I successfully navigated building an initial data scraping script (with help from the internet)
+2. Continue to build a script that can check if furniture can fit in the back of a car.
+And share this script with Isha who is working on the back and front end.
+3. Put together multiple slides in the group's presentation going over data scraping, ahead of the next weekend.